Paradoxum-Wikis/AEWiki-Companion/README.md

 # AEWiki Companion

 The companion site for the ALTER EGO Wiki.
+Data for leaderboards is taken from [Recap](https://github.com/Paradoxum-Wikis/AEWiki-Recap).

 ## Local